For adult students

 • Scheduling — Although weekly lessons are encouraged for the best progress, adult responsibilities often mean that lessons every other week are more realistic.
 In some instances, occasional lessons on an “at will” basis may be appropriate.

 • Choice of music — Adults get to choose the kind of music that they want to play and have veto power if I suggest something that they don’t want to play.
+However, because I am classically oriented, I will expect that some of the music is from the classical repertoire at the intermediate through advanced levels.
+Adults who wish to learn jazz or popular music would be better served by a teacher who specializes in that music.

 • Curriculum — The curriculum will be developed based upon the adult student’s goals.

-• Are you looking for a comprehensive step-by-step approach that includes instruction in note-reading, scales, theory, technique, and repertoire? — Then that’s what we’ll do.
+• Are you looking for a comprehensive step-by-step approach that includes instruction in scales, theory, technique, and repertoire? — Then that’s what we’ll do.

 • Perhaps you are returning to lessons after years off and you want to focus on Bach. —Then Bach it will be!